Mgahinga Gorilla National Park

 Mgahinga Gorilla National Park is a protected area located in southwestern Uganda, on the border with Rwanda and the Democratic Republic of Congo.
 It is one of the two national parks in Uganda that are home to the endangered mountain gorillas, the other being Bwindi Impenetrable Forest National Park.

-The park covers an area of approximately 33.7 square kilometers and is characterized by a diverse landscape of dense forests, grasslands, and swampy valleys.
-The park's altitude ranges from 2,227 to 4,127 meters above sea level, providing a variety of habitats for a range of flora and fauna.
+The park covers approximately 33.7 square kilometers and is characterized by a diverse landscape of dense forests, grasslands, and swampy valleys.
+The park's altitude ranges from 2,227 to 4,127 meters above sea level, providing a variety of habitats for flora and fauna.

-According to the Uganda Wildlife Authority, the park is open for tourism all year round, with the best time for gorilla tracking being during the dry season from June to September.
+According to the Uganda Wildlife Authority, the park is open for tourism year-round, with the best time for gorilla tracking during the dry season from June to September.
 Visitors can explore the park's diverse habitats and wildlife through guided walks, bird watching, and gorilla tracking.

 What to do in Mgahinga Gorilla National Park